MariusVolkhart/mariusvolkhart.github.io/_posts/2023-03-26-Diagnosing-More-Java-Disk-IO.md

 The JMC Agent is typically used to instrument either library classes or a running application that can't be redeployed.
 For this use case, we're instrumenting JDK code, which we'd normally consider library code.
 However, things are a bit more complicated.

 ### The bootclasspath
 The JVM loads classes using `ClassLoader`s. `ClassLoaders` are layered - child `ClassLoaders` have access to all the classes in their parent `ClassLoader`.
-For a simplified discussion, assume that when the JVM starts, there are two `ClassLoaders`: the system `ClassLoader`, and it's parent, the boot `ClassLoader`.
+For a simplified discussion, assume that when the JVM starts, there are two `ClassLoaders`: the system `ClassLoader`, and its parent, the boot `ClassLoader`.
 These load classes from the `classpath` and `bootclasspath` respectively.

 The `bootclasspath` contains classes essential for booting the JVM.
 Think `String`, file IO to read classes from disk, ZIP classes for JAR loading/extraction, etc. The `classpath` contains everything else: the application, libraries, instrumentation agents, etc. Applications typically interact only with the system `ClassLoader` and have access to the classes on the `bootclasspath` through the parent relationship.
 However, we're interested in instrumenting classes on the `bootclasspath`, so things are a bit more interesting.